Scarlet Nexus (TV series): Characters

-An OSF Serpentrion and the younger brother of Karen Travers.
+An OSF Septentrion and the younger brother of Karen Travers.
 He possesses the psionic ability of teleportation.
 He becomes aware of his brother's terrorist ambitions and decides to help the Seto and Kyoka platoons escape from Karen's ambush.
 He later joins Yuito's platoons both to stop Togetsu and Karen's plans to abuse the power of the red strings to remake the universe.
-Luka's friends are able to conince Kren to use the red strings to destroy the Kunad Gate, at the cost of Karen sacrificing his own existence and causing everyone, including Luka, to forget he ever existed.
+Luka's friends are able to convince Karen to use the red strings to destroy the Kunad Gate, at the cost of Karen sacrificing his own existence and causing everyone, including Luka, to forget he ever existed.
 Afterwards, Luka is promoted to regiment commander.